u6013779/stats2021_exer_dataCleaningExploration/README.md

 ### RStudio part

 * In RStudio open the R markdown file (.Rmd) by clicking on it in the Files pane.
 * Complete the steps outlined in the assignment.
+(See the assignment answer sheet file included in this repository.)
 * Create a markdown (.md) document by clicking the Knit button.
 Make sure the markdown file gets saved in the same folder as the R markdown file so it will get pushed back to your GitHub repository.

 ### Jamovi part

 * Open Jamovi
-* Try opening each of the file types (.csv, .sav, .xlsx) in Jamovi.
+* Complete the steps outlined in the assignment.
+(See the assignment answer sheet file included in this repository.)
 * The file menu looks like 3 horizontal lines at the top left of the Jamovi window.
 * File - Open - Browse
 * Navigate to your assignment folder where the files for this assignment are, select the file, and click Open.
-* Save one of the files you opened as a Jamovi file (.omv).
+* After you complete the steps of the assignment, save a Jamovi file (.omv).
 * File - Save As - Browse
 * Navigate to your assignment folder where the files for this assignment are and click Save.
 * You should now have a .omv file in your assignment folder.